Order Now! Laura Coufal's new EBOOK, Letting Go & Living Slow, is available now!

 Spring is just around the corner, and it is the perfect time to lighten up for a fresh start.
-If you are thinking about spring cleaning and decluttering your home, follow these steps and use links to the checklists in this post to ensure that you get the job done successfully:
+Here are 13 tips to get you started spring cleaning and decluttering your home.

-Move onto another area only after you have completed the first.
-At the end of the day, you will reap the rewards of your labor every time you open your pantry door and see an clean and decluttered space.
+Move on to another area only after you have completed the first.Ā At the end of the day, you will reap the rewards of your labor every time you open your pantry door and see a clean and decluttered space.Ā

 2. If you are planning on taking on a large spring cleaning and decluttering project, do it in this order.

-Do all of your decluttering first, then move on to cleaning your house as a finishing touch.
-If you have a whole house to declutter, avoid starting with a challenging category of clutter.
-Generally, keepsakes, photos and paperwork are all more difficult to tackle.
-It takes much longer to go through paper and photos then it takes to declutter your pantry.
-Also, keepsakes and photos usually have so many emotions tied to them, that decision making is more difficult.
+Do all of your decluttering first, then move on to cleaning your house as a finishing touch.Ā If you have a whole house to declutter, avoid starting with a challenging category of clutter.Ā Generally, keepsakes, photos, and paperwork are all more difficult to tackle.Ā It takes much longer to go through paper and photos than it takes to declutter your pantry.Ā Also, keepsakes and photos usually have so many emotions tied to them, that decision-making is more difficult.

-To make more rapid progress, choose a smaller more manageable space like your bathroom, kitchen pantry or a hall closet.
+To make more rapid progress, choose a smaller more manageable space like your bathroom, kitchen pantry, or hall closet.
 Typically, it is much easier to make decisions about nearly empty bottles of shampoo and expired food than your keepsakes.

 5. Establish a donation box for your family.